rhel-labs/learn-katacoda/imagebuilder-cli/step4.md

 Now that the machine image is available locally, mount the disk image into your directory tree at the /mnt mountpoint.
 For this we will use mount the qcow2 image as a network block device (NBD).

-Load the kernel NBD module
+Load the NBD kernel module using the `modprobe` utility -

 `modprobe nbd`{{execute}}

-Attach a qcow2 virtual image file that was downloaded into the current directory
+Attach a qcow2 virtual image file that was downloaded into the current directory -

 `qemu-nbd --connect=/dev/nbd0 $(composer-cli compose status | head -n1 | cut -f1 -d" ")-disk.qcow2`{{execute}}

-Find the virtual machine partition so that we can mount it
+Find the virtual machine partition so that we can mount it -

 `fdisk /dev/nbd0 -l`{{execute}}

-Mount the partition to some mountpoint (/mnt)
+Mount the partition to some mountpoint (/mnt) -

 `mount /dev/nbd0p1 /mnt/somepoint/`{{execute}}

 Temporarily change the root directory of the bash shell to be the directory holding the contents of your machine image.

 `chroot /mnt`{{execute}}